How Much Snow Is Coming This Winter?

 Farmers Almanac Winter Weather Predictions

 Remember Snowmageddon 2010?
 What about 2020's 'Polar Coaster'?
 Will we see more Bomb Cyclones this year?
-Could this winter bring another historic winter season full of heavy snowfall, bitter dry air, bone-chilling winds—or all three?
+This winter could bring another historic season of heavy snowfall, bone-chilling winds, and record-breaking temperatures.

 Read below for this season's forecasts.

-While many parts of the country made it through last winter without much snow, this winter's forecast for the northern half of the United States is expected to be colder than average with 'bouts of heavier snow' than usual in the Northern Plains, New England, and the Great Lakes regions.
-In January, colder-than-normal weather will move in gradually and sweep across the entire nation.
+This winter's forecast for the northern half of the United States is expected to be much colder than average, with frigid temperatures across the Northern Plains, New England, and the Great Lakes regions peaking in most areas of the country by January 2023.

-In the southern half of the country, you should expect moderately colder temperatures and a mixture of usual amounts of precipitation during the season, which may include some late-season resurgences before the spring.
-The Almanac is calling for a 'Frosty Flip-Flop Winter' in some southern parts of the country, meaning conditions could turn from mild to serious rather quickly.
+In the southern half of the country, you should expect moderately colder temperatures in January that will give way to milder temperatures in February, and a mixture of the usual amounts of precipitation during the winter, which may include some late-season resurgences before the spring.
+The Almanac is calling for cooler-than-average temperatures in all southern parts of the country.
 The West and Southwest regions should have typical conditions for winter this year, without too many surprises.

 Forecast Image is Courtesy of Farmers' Almanac